Reed Lakes Trail in Hatcher Pass is a scenic trail that leads to two alpine lakes, Upper Reed Lake and Lower Reed Lake.

 The best time of the year to hike Reed Lakes Trail is late June to September.
 I love hiking here in late July when all the snow has melted and everything is green and luscious.

 The trail is usually muddy and wet earlier in the season due to the snow melting.
-The fall brings beautiful colors and fall foliage.
+In late August, you can usually start to see fall foliage.
 The photos that I shared in this hiking guide were taken in September.

 During the winter, the road to the trailhead is closed so you will have to add two miles to your total distance.
 The trail also becomes much more dangerous, especially crossing the boulder field.